nanci-group/VPNclientEngine/README.md

-# VPN Client Engine Flutter (Flutter Plugin)
+# VPN Client Engine Flutter Plugin

-**VPNclient Engine Flutter** is a Flutter plugin that provides a high-level API for controlling VPN connections from a Dart/Flutter app.
-It wraps the native [VPNclient Engine](https://github.com/VPNclient/VPNclient-engine) library, allowing Flutter developers to integrate advanced VPN functionality into their apps with ease.
-With this plugin, you can start and stop VPN connections, switch servers, apply routing rules, and listen to connection events using simple Dart calls, without worrying about platform-specific implementation details.
+**VPN Client Engine Flutter** is a Flutter plugin that offers a high-level Dart API for managing VPN connections, making it easy to integrate advanced VPN functionality into Flutter apps.
+It abstracts the complexities of working with different VPN protocols and drivers, providing a unified interface for developers.
+The plugin supports multiple VPN protocols, including V2Ray and WireGuard, allowing you to choose the best technology for your needs.

 ## 🚀 Key Features
-- **Seamless Integration:** The plugin is built to be cross-platform.
-It uses platform-specific binaries and code (written in C++ and integrated via Dart FFI) to interface with iOS, Android, Windows, macOS, and Linux, but exposes a unified Dart interface.
-This means you write your VPN logic once in Dart and it works everywhere Flutter does.
+-   **Cross-Platform Compatibility:** Built to work seamlessly across iOS, Android, Windows, macOS, and Linux, offering a consistent Dart interface that hides platform-specific code.
-- **Intuitive API:** The API is designed with Flutter developers in mind.
-You can initialize the VPN engine, connect to a server, and listen for status changes using streams and futures.
-The plugin handles asynchronous calls and background threads internally.
+-   **Intuitive Dart API:** Provides a simple, easy-to-use Dart interface for initializing the VPN engine, connecting/disconnecting, managing subscriptions, and listening for events via streams and futures.
-- **Powered by VPNclient Engine:** Under the hood, this plugin utilizes the native VPNclient Engine, which supports multiple protocols (Xray/VMess/VLESS/Reality, WireGuard, OpenVPN, etc.) and drivers.
-The plugin abstracts the complexity, so you can, for example, simply call `connect()` and the engine will take care of setting up a tun interface or proxy as needed on that platform.
+-   **Protocol Agnostic:** The core logic is abstracted to support multiple VPN protocols.
+Currently supports **V2Ray** and **WireGuard**.
+-   **Unified Core Management**: Offers the ability to choose between different cores(now supports **V2RayCore** and **WireGuardCore**) via the `VpnCore` interface, allowing developers to select the VPN technology that best suits their application requirements.
+-   **Powered by `flutter_v2ray`:** Utilizes the `flutter_v2ray` plugin to manage the core VPN functionality, ensuring a robust and efficient implementation for both **V2Ray** and **WireGuard**.
+-   **Seamless Integration with Native APIs:** Leverages platform-specific VPN APIs like `VpnService` on Android and `NetworkExtension` on iOS, ensuring optimal performance and security.

 ## 🖥️ Supported Platforms

 -   ✅ iOS (15.0+)
 -   ✅ Android (5.0+)
 -   ✅ macOS (Intel/Silicon)
 -   ✅ Windows
 -   ✅ Unix (Linux/Debian/Ubuntu)

-Each platform uses the native capabilities provided by VPNclient Engine:
+Each platform leverages native capabilities for VPN functionality:

-- On Android and iOS, the engine uses the system VPN APIs (VpnService, NetworkExtension) to create a VPN tunnel.
+-   **Android and iOS:** Employs system VPN APIs (`VpnService`, `NetworkExtension`) for creating a secure VPN tunnel.
-- On desktop, it can either create a TUN interface or run as a local proxy (depending on driver configuration).
+-   **Desktop (Windows, macOS, Linux):** Can establish a TUN interface or operate as a local proxy, configurable based on the chosen driver.

 ## 📦 Architecture